Are your sliding doors jittery? Clunky? Or difficult to open and close?

 First the door panel is removed from the frame so the rollers and track can be inspected.
 Worn rollers are replaced and the condition of the track is assessed.

 If the aluminium track is still in reasonable condition it can sometimes be restored.
-If the track has worn heavily,
+If the track has worn heavily, installing a stainless steel cover track provides a new smooth surface for the rollers.

 Once the door is reinstalled and correctly aligned, it should move smoothly again without the grinding or resistance homeowners previously experienced.